 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).

-We serve more than 14,454 customers an average of 2,395,000 gallons of water per day.
-We get our water from both surface and ground water sources.
+We serve more than 14,700 customers an average of 1,719,000 gallons of water per day.
+We get our water from surface water sources.
 The state has performed an assessment of our source water and they have determined that the relative susceptibility rating for the Yankton public water supply system is medium.

-Water Testing Results for 2011
+Water Testing Results for 2012